By Tom Bloomer, Austin TX

 Meet weekly.
 Meet, Meet.
 Do not let team members miss meetings.
 Stay on top of it.
 Presidents, VP's, Plant Managers need to get involved.
 ATTEND BY CONFERENCE CALL IF YOU HAVE TO.
 Keep it going.
 Keep employees motivated.
 Keep them trained.
 Continuous improvement means continuously improving your employees and operators as well as your process.

-4: Start out with 5S.
-If you can’t implement and maintain 5S, you will defienently fail at the others.
+- Start out with 5S.
+If you can't implement and maintain 5S, you will definitely fail at the others.

-10: Presidents and VP’s must actively participate.
+- Presidents and VPs must actively participate.
 Show support.